 Nuclear power provides approximately 18 per cent of British electricity.
 As a low-carbon option, nuclear energy is supported for expansion by British government policy despite the fact that it remains a contentious choice.
 There are numerous technical and policy issues facing nuclear energy, including the building of new power stations, extending the life of the current fleet and addressing issues relating to wastes and safety.
-OU research is involved in all such questions as well as considering advanced future concepts – such as nuclear fusion, so called ‘generation IV’ reactors or accelerator-driven systems.
+OU research is involved in all such questions as well as considering advanced future concepts – such as nuclear fusion, called ‘generation IV’ fission reactors and small modular reactors (SMRs).

 For detailed information on current fees visit Fees and funding